keymetrics/doc-pm2/en/plus/guide/README.md

 # Guide

-This guide will get your node.js app monitored by PM2 Plus in minutes.
+This guide will get your node.js app monitored by Keymetrics in minutes.

 ---